TheAcharya/MarkerData-Website/docs/faq.md

 ## Could other database platforms be supported in the foreseeable future?

-At present, our primary emphasis lies in the steadfast support and enhancement of integration capabilities with Notion and Airtable—two widely acclaimed platforms embraced by users and companies across the global Film and TV industry.
+No. At present, our primary emphasis lies in the steadfast support and enhancement of integration capabilities with Notion and Airtable—two widely acclaimed platforms embraced by users and companies across the global Film and TV industry.
 The development of robust internal components for both [Notion](https://github.com/TheAcharya/csv2notion-neo) and [Airtable](https://github.com/TheAcharya/Airlift) has demanded a significant investment of time and effort.

-Should you have specific use cases or preferences for other platforms, we encourage you to initiate a [discussion](https://github.com/TheAcharya/MarkerData/discussions).
-It is essential to note that the incorporation of additional platforms will be contingent upon the availability of compatible API libraries.

 ## Could Marker Data extract and convert Final Cut Pro's Marker metadata to another format?

-Certainly, such an endeavour is within our purview.
-As we continue to refine and advance our Library, the augmentation of [Profiles](https://github.com/TheAcharya/MarkersExtractor/issues?q=is%3Aissue+is%3Aopen+label%3Aprofiles) is a definite consideration for future.
+Whilst this is technically feasible, our [Library](https://github.com/TheAcharya/MarkersExtractor) has reached a considered level of maturity and has consequently transitioned into [maintenance mode](https://en.wikipedia.org/wiki/Maintenance_mode).
+As such, we have no intention of introducing new features or profiles.
+Our ongoing commitment is limited to the resolution of defects and the provision of compatibility updates as and when required.

 ## Would it be possible to add a specific feature to Marker Data for a project I am currently working on?

-If you require a specific feature for **Marker Data** that falls within the scope of the application, please contact us [here](https://theacharya.co/contact) for advice and a quote.
+With the release of **Marker Data** 2.0.0, we consider the application to have reached a definitive level of maturity.
+As such, we have no intention of introducing significant new features beyond routine maintenance and bug fixes.
+That said, should you have a particular enquiry, you are most welcome to contact us [here](https://theacharya.co/contact).

 ## Are you affiliated with Notion or Airtable?